ZeCanelha/AFrame-Tutorial/README.md

 ## Getting Started

 A-Frame can be developed from a plain HTML file without having to install anything.
-To get started, create an `.html` file and include A-Frame script in the `<head>` tag:
+To get started, create an `.html` file and include the A-Frame script in the `<head>` tag:

 ```html
 <html>